-To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the St George's University Hospitals NHS Foundation Trust based in Tooting, the results from your screening visit blood tests may be used to determine whether you are eligible for the trial you applied for.
+To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the St George's University Hospitals NHS Foundation Trust, based at the St George's University Hospitals, the results from your screening visit blood tests may be used to determine whether you are eligible for the trial you applied for.

-Your study samples will be analysed in the site laboratories, Oxford University research laboratories or other specialist laboratories.
+Your study samples will be analysed in the site (hospital) laboratories, Oxford University research laboratories or other specialist laboratories.
 Other tests to look at the response of your body to the vaccine or to COVID-19will be done with collaborating laboratories in the UK and in other countries, including the United States.
 Any samples or data sent to them would not include information that identifies you.